 9to5Google’s Take

-This is not a sturdy displaying on Google’s component for the achievement of Chat and RCS shortly.
-Judging from the level of community pleasure about the imminent API, many developers and users alike will, in reality, be upset.
+This is not a sturdy display on Google’s component for the achievement of Chat and RCS shortly.
+Judging from the level of community pleasure about the imminent API, many developers and users alike will be upset.